to have a value satisfying

 Asserts that an object contains at least one value that satisfies a given

-value, function (wrapped in expect.it
+value, function (wrapped in expect.it) or other assertion.

 Note that this assertion fails if passed an empty object as the subject.